willcruickshank/SSH-Honeypot-Project/README.md

-# SSH-Honeypot-Project
-A Honeypot on a live Google Cloud Ubuntu virtual machine to deflect unwanted traffic from a simulated organization's server IP address as well as track and log movement inside the Honeypot .
+A Honeypot on a live Google Cloud Ubuntu virtual machine to deflect unwanted traffic from a simulated organization's server IP address.
+In addition when a "suspect" successfully connected to the honeypot all movement and keystrokes were logged and or viewed live.
+The suspects IP address was also established and blacklisted on the simulated organization's actual IP address.